PostHog/posthog.com/contents/tutorials/remix-analytics.md

 Remix is a full stack web framework built on [React](/docs/libraries/react) with a specific focus on following web standards.

-In this tutorial, we show you how to create a basic Remix app, add PostHog on both the client and server side, implement custom event capture, capture pageviews, and use feature flags.
+In this tutorial, we show you how to add PostHog to your Remix app (on both the client and server side), implement custom event capture, capture pageviews, and use feature flags.

 ## Creating a Remix app